 Graduate Certificate in Adult Education

-UDC’s program reflects national and local trends in adult education, and is aligned with characteristics of Andragogy (theory and practice of educating adults).
-It continues to be the only state-approved program, in the DC metropolis, that provides credentialing for adult education licensure—soon to be a mandatory requirement for adult educators in the District of Columbia.
-It is designed to customize learning to your specific learning needs using self-directed learning strategies that include learning plans and self-assessments.
+The graduate certificate program reflects national and local trends in adult education, and is aligned with characteristics of Andragogy (theory and practice of educating adults).
+It continues to be the only state-approved program, in the D.C. metropolitan area that provides credentialing for adult education licensure—soon to be a mandatory requirement for adult educators in the District of Columbia.
+It is designed to customize learning to specific learning needs using self-directed learning strategies that include learning plans and self-assessments.
 The curriculum embeds workshops and seminars that are conducted by trained professionals.
-The subdivision of core courses into 1-credit modules, allow students to tailor their learning and adult educators to meet professional development requirements for job effectiveness and recertification (for which 90 PD hours are needed every four years).
-It uses the cohort delivery model—students go through the program as a group, and courses are scheduled sequentially—with admissions to the program in the Fall semester only.
+The subdivision of core courses into 1-credit modules allows students to tailor their learning and adult educators to meet professional development requirements for job effectiveness and recertification (for which 90 PD hours are needed every four years).
+Additionally, the program uses the cohort delivery model—students go through the program as a group, and courses are scheduled sequentially—with admissions to the program in the Fall semester only.

 The program offers:

 - Graduate Certificate in Adult Education (24 graduate credit hours).

 This program is designed to prepare educators (mentors, facilitators, and coaches) to teach diverse adult populations in various contexts, and to meet OSSE certification requirements for state licensure in adult education.

 The subdivision of core courses into 3 one-credit thematic modules sets the stage for students to customize learning plans to their specific needs.
 The incorporation of seminars/workshops on contemporary Adult Education issues (such as 2014 GED Blueprint, Common Core beyond K-12, CASAS and other assessment standards) provides adult educators with the necessary academic training to satisfy professional development and/or recertification requirements.
 90 PD hours are needed for recertification every 4 years.